-Grapeseed carrier oil is a naturally scented base oil that is light and good for oily skin.
-It is easy absorbed by the pores of the skin.
-Grapeseed oil is a good alternative to Olive oil sold in grocery stores for salads and cooking.
+Grapeseed carrier oil is a naturally scented seed oil that is light and good for oily skin.
+It is easily absorbed by the pores of the skin.
+This seed oil is a good alternative to Olive oil sold in grocery stores for salads and cooking.
 Cooking oil is not the same product as the essential oils base oil also known as carrier oils.

 This brand comes with a dispensing pump in a plastic bottle.
 It’s for external use only.
 Test it on your inside elbow to see if you have any allergic reactions such as redness, rash, or hives.

-Do not put this oil near your eyes and keep away from kids.
-If you are pregnant or breast feeding, consult with your doctor before using.
+Do not put grapeseed oil near your eyes and keep away from kids.
+If you are pregnant or breastfeeding, consult with your doctor before using.

 The tiny seeds in grapes are full of powerful antioxidants and natural plant elements known as oligomeric proanthocyanidin complexes.
-They are known to be anti-inflammatory, anti-carcinogenic, antiviral, and antibacterial.
+They are known to be anti-inflammatory, and antibacterial.

-Blend with essential oils for a body massage and use in your hair for a beautiful appearance.
+Use essential oils with and blend with Grapeseed carrier oil for a body massage and use in your hair for a beautiful appearance.